JohnFernandezR/Book-Share/README.md

 Based on the "Mindful Monkey" proposals, the final version of the project implements:

 1. **Component Standardization:** Creation of a unified design system for buttons and typography to solve inconsistencies.
 2. **Navigation Overhaul:** Implementation of a consistent Navbar component across all views to ensure system status visibility.
 3. **Prototype Logic:** Correction of the prototype's navigability to ensure all flows (like "Upload Book" or "Interests") are connected and functional.
 4. **Term Alignment:** Renaming ambiguous labels to clearly reflect the exchange model (e.g., clarifying "Lectores" vs. "Swaps").

 ---

 ## 11. Final Hi-Fi Refactor

 This section presents the final iteration of the High-Fidelity design.
-These changes explicitly address the observations made by the **teaching team (Professor, Assistants and Students)** during the feedback sessions, as well as the issues found in the heuristic analysis.
+These changes explicitly address the observations made by the **teaching team (Professor, Assistants, and Students)** during the feedback sessions, as well as the issues found in the heuristic analysis.

-**Implemented Improvements:**
+### Implemented Improvements:

-* **Visual Consistency (Colors & Fonts):** We established a unified color palette and standardized typography across all screens to resolve the inconsistencies found in buttons and text hierarchies.
+- **Visual Consistency (Colors & Fonts):** We established a unified color palette and standardized typography across all screens to resolve the inconsistencies found in buttons and text hierarchies.
-* **Layout & Spacing:** Margins and padding were corrected to ensure a coherent layout and safe zones throughout the interface, improving aesthetic consistency.
+- **Layout & Spacing:** Margins and padding were corrected to ensure a coherent layout and safe zones throughout the interface, improving aesthetic consistency.
-* **Screen Flow:** The navigation logic was optimized to ensure a seamless flow between screens, adding missing connections to key functions.
+- **Screen Flow:** The navigation logic was optimized to ensure a seamless flow between screens, adding missing connections to key functions.
-* **Language Consistency:** Addressed the "Spanglish" issue identified in previous deliverables.
+- **Language Consistency:** Addressed the "Spanglish" issue identified in previous deliverables.
 The interface language has been unified to ensure a professional user experience.
-* **Documentation Visibility:** Final mockups are now directly embedded in this README for immediate visualization, as requested.
+- **Documentation Visibility:** Final mockups are now directly embedded in this README for immediate visualization.
-* **Interactive Access:** The link to the functional prototype is now clearly available at the top of this document.
+- **Interactive Access:** The link to the functional prototype is clearly available at the top of this document.

 ### 11.1.
 Iterations

 The design process followed an iterative cycle, evolving from low-fidelity structures to a polished, user-centered interface.

-### 11.1.1 1st Iteration: Wireframe
+#### 11.1.1.
+1st Iteration: Wireframe
 This initial stage focused exclusively on **structure and user flow**.
 We mapped out the skeletal framework of the application to ensure that the core features (Book Upload, Match, Chat) were logically connected, without the distraction of visual design elements.

 ![Wireframe Iteration](assets/iterations/wireframe.png)

-### 11.1.2 2nd Iteration: Initial High-Fidelity (Back-up Mockup)
+#### 11.1.2.
+2nd Iteration: Initial High-Fidelity (Back-up Mockup)
 This was our first attempt at applying visual design.
 This version served as the subject for the **Heuristic Evaluation** by Mindful Monkey.
 It helped us identify critical issues such as "Spanglish" text, inconsistent button styles, and the lack of a global navigation bar.

 ![Back-up Mockup Iteration](assets/iterations/backup-mockup.png)

-### 11.1.3 3rd Iteration: Functional Prototype (Actual Mockup)
+#### 11.1.3.
+3rd Iteration: Functional Prototype (Actual Mockup)
 In this phase, we focused on **interactivity and logic**.
 We connected the screens to create a navigable prototype in Figma.
 This stage revealed flow disconnects (e.g., dead ends in the "Interests" section) and allowed us to test the "Reciprocal Match" logic before applying the final visual polish.

 ![Actual Mockup Iteration](assets/iterations/actual-mockup.png)

-### 11.1.4 4th Iteration: Final Refactor (Refactor Mockup)
+#### 11.1.4.
+4th Iteration: Final Refactor (Refactor Mockup)
 The final version incorporates all feedback from the teaching team and the heuristic analysis.
 We implemented a **Design System** to standardize colors, typography, and spacing.
 Critical improvements include a consistent Navbar, business-aligned terminology, and safety features for the user.

 ![Refactor Mockup Iteration](assets/iterations/refactor-mockup.png)